 Pick up the pace

-With so little room to manoeuvre, you would hope that people would attempt to use the space as wisely as possible.
+With so little room to manoeuvre, you would hope that people might use the space as wisely as possible, I mean, Germany is a sensible country after all.
 Sadly, you would be mistaken.
-Germans, like all nationalities, lose about 70% of their IQ and 100% of their common sense when standing in a crowd.
+Germans, like all other nationalities, lose about 70% of their IQ and 100% of their common sense when standing in a crowd.
 Once a group has bought refreshment from the numerous Glühwein sellers or a precarious looking Wurst balanced atop bread bun they will simply stop dead, regardless of whether there is room to stop or not.
 They will then protect there space like wolves defending their territory.
 You might think that 5'2, meek looking girl is harmless, but don't be surprised when she rips your ears off and stuffs them up your nostrils when you have the temerity to gently push past them.

 The walls have ears

 As you stand gazing at the wonders of the Christmas market, be aware that every word you utter can be heard and understood.
 This goes double when you are debating whether to purchase something from a stall.
 Even if you are attempting to use a different language, German stall vendors do not piss about.
 You might think that discussing how overpriced that wooden ornament is or why you think the porcelain house isn't really worth €40 in English is disguising your intentions, don't be surprised if the vendor, in a recognisable brummy accent, responds that “it's hand made by blind grandmas, using techniques that have been lost to time.
 Only in the far reaches of Baden-württemberg will you find such craftsmanship”.
 Nürnberg vendors cannot be caught out even if you attempt to converse in Navajo, they will respond in kind with a slight Utah twang.